markpwns1/uma-prototype/README.txt

 Raycasting and boxcasting makes little sense from both a gameplay and technical perspective given the weird shapes described in the document, so I opted for a more robust (if not slightly annoying) solution, which is that the player will simply place blocks N metres in front of them, where N is adjustable with the scroll wheel.
 This way you can place blocks easily no matter what awkward angle you're looking at them from, and you have total control over the exact position it'll be placed at.

-The blocks are defined in JSON in the resources folder, and the block models and preview models are loaded from there too, as well as the icons.
+The blocks are defined in JSON in the resources folder, and the block models and preview models are loaded from there too, as well as the icons and the tooltip render prefab.
 The green and red translucent block preview is done with a custom surface shader.
 (Evidently, I'm using the standard render pipeline).

+As for the real-time block renders, that's accomplished with another camera rendering just the item, rendered to a RenderTexture, which is then displayed in the tooltip on hover.
+The pre-generated item icons are the same, only rendered once at the beginning of the game and cached.

 One thing to note is that performance-wise, this is definitely not scalable at the moment.
 If you wanted to expand this prototype to a full game, I'm afraid a dedicated voxel engine is the way to go if you want to allow the player